VulcanJS/vulcan-docs/source/index.md

 ### Git-Based Deploys

-I you follow this install method, your Vulcan core files will *not* be included in the same Git repository as your "main" app.
+If you follow this install method, your Vulcan core files will *not* be included in the same Git repository as your "main" app.
 This can cause issues when using Git-based deploy methods such as Heroku.
 Either use deploy methods that bundle the whole app first (such as Meteor Up or Galaxy), or else add your core files as a Git submodule instead.

 ## Getting Started